crossbario/autobahn-python/examples/serial2ws/README.md

-We want How to do it yourself
+How to do it yourself
 ---------------------

 You will need AutobahnPython as server + PySerial for serial support in